VIII. Earth Earn: Our Open Participatory Earthropocene to Ecosmocene Futurity

 Yuxin, Jia and Jia Xuelai.
 The Anthropocosmic Perspective on Intercultural Communication: Learning to be Global Citizens.
 Intercultural Communication Studies.
 25/1, 2016.

-A September 2018 article Alone in the Milky Way by John Gribbin in Scientific American makes just this case.
-A full page graphic, the first of its kind, displays a series of Improbable Coincidences from the big bang through stellar formations, metallicity content, galactic and solar habitable zones, good timings at each bottleneck stage, vicarious surface conditions in life’s favor, early prokaryote to eukaryote cellular success, and onto the chancy appearance of Homo sapiens with our cultural and technological civilization.
+A September 2018 article, Alone in the Milky Way by John Gribbin in Scientific American, makes just this case.
+A full page graphic displays a series of Improbable Coincidences from the big bang through stellar formations, metallicity content, galactic and solar habitable zones, good timings at each scalar stage, vicarious surface conditions in life’s favor, early prokaryote to eukaryote cellular success, and onto the chancy appearance of Homo sapiens with our cultural and technological civilization.

-For a citation, we propose to expand “Anthropic principle” whence cosmic parameters have precise values which allow life and people to exist (Part III.
+For a title citation, we propose to expand “Anthropic principle” whence cosmic parameters have precise values which allow life and people to exist (Chap.
+III.
 G).
-An “Earthropic principle” could denote an epic discovery that amongst an infinity of stochastic bioworlds our special planet has achieved a rarest temporal and spatial concatenation.
-How fantastic is it that aware, cocreative Earth and Earthlings may be the first, best, or last one in a quintillion.
+An “Earthropic principle” could denote the unexpedted discovery that amongst an infinity of stochastic bioworlds our special planet has achieved a rarest temporal and spatial concatenation.

 Benign G-Type Star Our sun has been on relatively good behavior for billions of years.
 While M red dwarfs make up some 80% of galactic stars, this preferred solar type and temperature range is more conducive for life and evolution.